-For example, the choice label < b > My Label< / b > renders as & t; b & gt; My Label & t; / b & gt; at runtime.
+For example, the choice label My Label renders as My Label at runtime.

 Radio Button and Multi-Select Checkbox Fields

 • Rich text is supported.

 • Don't use angle brackets (< and >) except when applying HTML markup to your label.
 Instead, use square brackets ([and]).
 If a choice is used in a field that supports rich text, it treats anything in angle brackets as HTML.
 If the contents isn't valid HTML, the content is stripped from the label.